Is there anything better than the pure joy that fills your heart when your grandson or granddaughter makes eye contact and smiles at you?

 - Help with graduate school, medical school, law school, or PhD expenses or application fees.

-To minimize the impact of your gift on any financial aid your grandchild might be eligible for, it is wise to sit down with a financial advisor who has expertise in this area.
+To minimize the impact of your gift on any financial aid your grandchild might be eligible for, it is wise to sit down with a financial professional who has expertise in this area.
 (Related: Possible college gifting moves for your grandchildren )

 Even when your grandchildren are no longer children, they might still benefit from any financial help you can provide.
 You don’t want to give in a way that allows them to be irresponsible with their own money or behavior, but if your grandchild is doing his or her best, you might consider offering a boost with a down payment on a home, an engagement or wedding ring, wedding or honeymoon expenses, or seed money to start a business.